 Today, Saudi Arabia is politically stable and a safe country to visit in many regards.
 However, it has an ongoing track record of human rights abuses, which is often overlooked by many countries due to it being a US ally.
 However, it is important to note that significant changes, including to laws and other progress have been made in recent years.

-It’s equally important to note that it is not only those within Saudi Arabia that are affected.
+It’s equally important to note that it is not only those within Saudi Arabia who are affected.
 A Saudi-led coalition has been waging war on neighboring Yemen since 2015.
 This has killed tens of thousands of Yemenis, wounding many more, and destroyed much infrastructure, including hospitals, schools, and homes.

 Additionally, the Saudi-led coalition has imposed a blockade on Yemen’s ports, making it extremely difficult for Yemen to import necessities such as food, medicine, and fuel.
 As a result, most Yemenis are in dire need of humanitarian aid and about 80% are unable to provide food for themselves and their families.